NOTE TO GRADUATE STUDENTS ONLY

 The guidelines for appeals of academic evaluations shown below DO NOT pertain to graduate students enrolled at the Medical Center.
-The appropriate procedures are contained in a document entitled General Procedures for Academic and Grade Appeals of Graduate Students at the University of Nebraska Medical Center as amended and approved by the UNMC Graduate Council 5/20/82.
-Graduate students may obtain a copy of this document through the Office of Graduate Studies, Academic and Research Services Building, Room 2029.
+The appropriate procedures are contained in the Graduate Studies Academic and Grade Appeals Policies and Procedures at the University of Nebraska Medical Center as amended and approved by the UNMC Graduate Council 5/20/82 and 2/25/99.

 STAGE I: INFORMAL APPEAL